Jose Altuve Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.

-- The Angels have a 4.25 team ERA that ranks 15th across all league pitching staffs.
+- The Angels have a 4.27 team ERA that ranks 17th across all MLB pitching staffs.

-- The Angels rank 14th in baseball in home runs surrendered (62 total, 1.1 per game).
+- Angels pitchers combine to give up 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Detmers makes the start for the Angels, his 10th of the season.
-He is 0-4 with a 4.93 ERA and 58 strikeouts in 45 2/3 innings pitched.
+- Ohtani makes the start for the Angels, his eighth of the season.
+He is 5-1 with a 2.91 ERA and 90 strikeouts in 65 2/3 innings pitched.

-- The lefty's last time out came on Saturday against the Miami Marlins, when he threw five innings, surrendering three earned runs while allowing 10 hits.
+- In his most recent appearance on Sunday, the righty went six innings against the Miami Marlins, giving up one earned run while surrendering six hits.

-- The 23-year-old has a 4.93 ERA and 11.4 strikeouts per nine innings in nine games this season, while giving up a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.